ngs-doo/dsl-php-tutorial/README.md

 Now fire up your browser and go to {your-url}/test.
 You should get a response containing "Created post with URI 1001".
 This means a new Post has been persisted to database.
 It was assigned ID with value equal to 1001.
 That's because numeric keys start at 1000 by default and increase by 1, similarly to auto-incrementing or sequence keys.

 The code is self-descriptive: there is a new instance created, and some values are assigned to both Title and Content properties.
 After that, the persist method will start the communication with the server and tell it to store the object.
-Persist method is used both for inserting and updateing.
+Persist method is used both for inserting and updating.
 Since we created a new post instance which doesn't exist in database yet, a new post will be inserted into database.

 Now we need to display an existing post.
 For that we'll create a route that searches for a specific post and displays it in a view (template) file.
 Add that route to routes.php: